ncsu-geoforall-lab/open-science-course/topics/revision-control.rst

 Now commit the changes::

-    git commit -am "a file with trivial content"
+    git commit -am "A file with trivial content"

 Now do some changes in the file; add some lines, remove some lines, and edit some lines.